What is MotherToBaby Texas TIPS?

 Myla Ashfaq, MS, CGC (email)

-Myla Ashfaq is a genetic counselor and clinical instructor in the Department of Pediatrics, Division of Genetics at the University of Texas Medical School.
-In addition to providing telephone teratogen counseling, she provides genetic counseling to families of pediatric patients at Shriners Hospital for Children.
+Myla Ashfaq is a genetic counselor and assistant professor in the Department of Pediatrics, Division of Genetics at the University of Texas Medical School.
+In addition to providing telephone teratogen counseling, she provides genetic counseling to families of pediatric patients at Shriners Hospitals for Children – Houston.
 She is involved in facilitating courses and supervising students from the University of Texas Genetic Counseling Training Program.
 She is a member of the National Society of Genetic Counselors and is interested in multi-cultural and international genetic counseling.

 She graduated from Ohio Wesleyan University in 2005 with a BA in Genetics and received her MS in Human Genetics and Genetic Counseling from Stanford University in 2011.